Benefits Of Dog Allergy Testing

 - Blood allergy testing.
-This dog allergy testing method involves taking a blood sample from your fur-baby and searching it for allergen-specific antibodies.
+Also known as RAST testing or radioaallergosorbent, this dog allergy testing method involves taking a blood sample from your furbaby.
+The blood sample is then submitted for analysis and searched for allergen-specific antibodies.
 If antibodies are found with a specific allergen, it means that there was a positive result.

-Dog allergy testing can benefit you and your fur-baby in more ways than one.
-It can be a sigh of relief knowing what exactly causes your fur-baby's allergies.
+Dog allergy testing can benefit you and your furbaby in more ways than one.
+It can be a sigh of relief knowing what exactly causes your dog's allergies.

 - It helps you create a safer environment.
 Allergy testing in dogs can help you allergy-proof your dog's environment.
-Dog allergy testing also helps you steer clear of certain foods in their diet that may act as allergens.
+Allergy testing for dogs also helps you steer clear of certain foods in their diet that may act as allergens.

 As pet parents, the most important thing to know is how to manage your dog's allergies.
 Together with dog allergy testing, dog allergies can be managed in many efficient ways.

-You can also provide Pet Parents® Skin and Coat SoftSupps™.
-These supplements contain Omega-3 & a pure form of fish oil that is rich in EPA & DHA, which are essential fatty acids that support healthy coat & may help support normal moisture content of skin in your fur-baby.
+Build a healthy coat with Pet Parents® Skin and Coat SoftSupps®.
+These supplements contain Omega-3 & a pure form of fish oil that is rich in EPA & DHA, which are essential fatty acids that support healthy coat & may help support normal moisture content of skin in your furbaby.

 Note: These supplements are not treatments for allergies.
 They are only meant to support the body to fight off allergies and the symptoms that come with them.

 Give high-quality dog food.
 Providing your dog with high-quality dog food can help him get all the nutrients his body needs, especially with the body's natural ways of fighting off allergens.
-You can also opt to give your fur-baby Pet Parents® Multivitamin SoftSupps™ can provide your fur-baby with beneficial ingredients that help promote powerful daily health support.
+You can also opt to give your dog Pet Parents® Multivitamin SoftSupps® can provide your furbaby with beneficial ingredients that help promote powerful daily health support.
 Adding them into the healthy and balanced diet of your dog - especially the ones coping up with seasonal allergies – can be helpful.